aoanla/aoanla.github.io/posts/2019/11/rdncexec-2019/index.rst

 The nomination came to me as a surprise from a Latin American team located in Uruguay.

 I had previously seen the ballot opening in the page, but hesitated to apply to it since I did not know I'd make the cut or had the necessary qualifications for the task.
 This team's vote of trust on me pushed me to believe that I was up to the task and I'm thankful they did.
-Being a representative for LatAm is not only a huge responsability but a honor and I can't wait to work together with the Committee to make stuff happen for everyone.
+Being a representative for LatAm is not only a huge responsibility but a honor and I can't wait to work together with the Committee to make stuff happen for everyone.

 **What are your hopes and plans for the Roller Derby Nations Committee?**

-Coming into the table with my fellow regional chairs, my hope is to bring into the discussion an insight on emerging nations and geographically isolated regions in a way that we can work out a system that everyone can benefit for— no matter the country where you're located.
+Coming into the table with my fellow Regional chairs, my hope is to bring into the discussion an insight on Emerging Nations and geographically-isolated regions in a way that we can work out a system that everyone can benefit from, no matter the country where you're located.

-Great talents are arising in the non central regions and it's up to us to create spaces where they are heard, considered and granted the space they so heavily need and deserve.
+Great talents are arising in the non-Central regions and it's up to us to create spaces where they are heard, considered and granted the space they so heavily need and deserve.

 In the times that we are living it's on us to create a community where all the Nations come together and WFTDA's motto is key: real, strong, athletic, revolutionary and most of all, diverse.